-3.1.1.
+3.1.
 History

-The FHWA requirements for accommodating utilities in public right-of ways are found in 23 CFR 645, Subparts B and C. Utilities within the right of ways of a federal-aid project must be controlled to preserve operational safety, function and the aesthetic quality of the highway facility.
+The FHWA requirements for accommodating utilities in public rights-of way are found in 23 CFR 645, Subpart B. Utilities within the rights-of-way of a federal-aid project must be controlled to preserve operational safety, function and the aesthetic quality of the highway facility.
 Written arrangements are required under 23 CFR 645.213 and set forth the terms of use.
 They must include or incorporate by reference:

-- a. the highway agency standards for accommodating utilities; - b. a general description of the size, type, nature, and extent of the utility facility being located within the highway right of way; - c. adequate drawings showing the existing and proposed location of utility facilities within the right of way with respect to the existing and/or proposed highway improvements, the traveled way, the right-of-way lines, and where applicable, the control of access lines and approved access points; - d. the extent of liability and responsibilities associated with future adjustment of the utilities to accommodate highway improvements; and - e. the action to be taken in case of noncompliance.
+- a.
+The highway agency standards for accommodating utilities - b.
+A general description of the size, type, nature, and extent of the utility facility being located within the highway right-of-way - c.
+Adequate drawings showing the existing and proposed location of utility facilities within the right-of-way with respect to the existing and/or proposed highway improvements, the traveled way, the right-of-way lines, and where applicable, the control of access lines and approved access points - d.
+The extent of liability and responsibilities associated with future adjustment of the utilities to accommodate highway improvements - e.
+The action to be taken in case of noncompliance

-To meet the federal requirements the State of Alaska enacted legislation and regulations that cover the accommodation and issuance of written permission, in the form of a "Utility Permit" for utilities that wish to cross or otherwise occupy DOT&PF-managed lands.
+To meet the federal requirements the State of Alaska enacted legislation and regulations that cover the accommodation and issuance of written permission, in the form of a "Utility Permit" for utilities that wish to cross or otherwise occupy DOT&PF managed lands.